JorgeBdelaT/smart-form/README.md

 # Description

-The idea is to make a reusable form component that receives data in this format and render a form
+The idea is to make a reusable form component that receives data in this format and renders a form

 ```json
 {